Visual Explanation for Deep Metric Learning: Evaluating Point-Specific Activation Map

 When metric learning is applied to cross-view applications, e.g. image retrieval \cite{CVUSA,cvmnet,chen}, the model is capable of learning similar patterns in different views which may provide geometric information of the two views, e.g. the camera pose or orientation information.
 We conduct orientation estimation experiment to show the advantage of point-specific activation map compared with the overall activation map on providing geometric information based on cross-view patterns.
 In our experiment, we take street-to-aerial image geo-localization \cite{CVUSA,cvmnet} as an example.

 The objective of cross-view image geo-localization is to find the best matched \textit{aerial-view image} (with GPS information) in a reference dataset for a query \textit{street-view} image.
 We conduct the experiment on CVUSA \cite{CVUSA}, which is the most popular benchmark for this problem containing 35,532 training pairs and 8,884 test pairs.
 Each pair consists of a query street image and the corresponding \textbf{orientation-aligned} aerial image at the same GPS location.
 For example, as shown in Fig. \ref{fig:6}, the left two images (street-view panorama and aerial-view images) are the original aligned image pair and the yellow line denotes the $0^{\circ}$ which corresponds to the South direction ($180^{\circ}$ corresponds to the North direction).
+The location of panorama always lies at the center of the corresponding aerial image.
 We use $[0,360]^{\circ}$ to denote different angles as marked on those two images.

-We train a simple Siamese-VGG \cite{VGG} network following the modified triplet loss in \cite{cvmnet}.
+We train a simple Siamese-VGG \cite{Zhu_2021_WACV,VGG} network following the modified triplet loss in \cite{cvmnet}.
 During the training, if the image pairs are not aligned (e.g. randomly rotate the aerial view images), the activation map can be used for orientation estimation.
 Specifically, we train the Siamese-VGG with randomly rotated aerial images so that the model is approximately rotation-invariant and so is the overall activation map for aerial image.
 In the example of Fig. \ref{fig:6}, the overall activation maps for the original aligned pair are first generated to show the highlighted regions contributing to the similarity score, and both views focus on the road areas in this example.
 The most activated regions are highly relevant in both views and most of them are similar patterns.
 When we randomly rotate the aerial image ($30^{\circ}$ in this example and is denoted as the ground truth rotation angle in Fig. \ref{fig:6}), the aerial view activation map still focuses on the road area which is relevant to the street view.